BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

   ```

-> when you see `Awaiting next reconciliation` and Successful status, that means the sysdig team has been created successfully.
+> When you see `Awaiting next reconciliation` and Successful status, that means the sysdig team has been created successfully.
 If you do not see `Awaiting next reconciliation`, please contact us on RocketChat channel https://chat.developer.gov.bc.ca/channel/devops-sysdig!

-***NOTE*** if your project set is on Gold and GoldDR clusters, please only create the sysdig-team Custom Resource in Gold cluster.
+> ***NOTE*** if your project set is on Gold and GoldDR clusters, please only create the sysdig-team Custom Resource in Gold cluster.
 Our sysdig operator will be able to pick it up and create the dashboards for you apps across the two clusters.

 ## Step 3 - Logging Into Your Sysdig Team
 Now that you've created the custom resource, you can go back to Sysdig again to see the new team scope and default dashboards.
 - login to Sysdig like how you did just now
-- Navigate to the bottom left hand of the page to switch your team
+- Navigate to the bottom left hand of the page to switch your team. **You may need to wait some time between the creation of the team and resources to display**

 ![](assets/sysdigteams_switch.png)
-- **You may need to wait some time between the creation of the team and resources to display**

 ## Step 4 - Monitoring Dashboards
 As promised, there are two sysdig teams created
-- A simple resource dashboard has been created to provide and overview of limits and requests across all team namespaces
+- A simple resource dashboard has been created to provide an overview of limits and requests across all team namespaces
 ![](assets/sysdigteams_dashboard_nav.png)
 ![](assets/sysdigteams_resource_overview.png)